sdsc/gnutools-roll/README.md

 ## Overview

-This roll bundles a number of tools into a single Rocks(r) roll and provides a Modules interface to allow loading of the tool paths into the user environment.
+This roll bundles a number of GNU tools into a single Rocks(r) roll and provides a Modules interface to allow loading of the tool paths into the user environment.

 For more information about the various packages included in the gnu roll please visit their official web pages: